DamienHazard/Super-67/README.md

 * Added Printable adapter intended to be used with 1/4 20" heat set inserts
 * Edited Cone to Take tripod adapters

+17.jul.21
+*Added Beta super 69 parts. use at own risk.

 # BOM